Bios-Marcel/cordless/README.md

 token is stored locally on your machine.
 The token will not be encrypted, so be careful with your configuration file.

+If you are logging in with a bot token, you have to append `Bot ` (yes, with the space) in front of the token.

 **THIS APPLICATION NEVER SAVES YOUR PASSWORD LOCALLY.**

 #### Retrieving your token via discord or chrome